Configuration Tutorial

 Setup

-You'll need to get a copy of the MNIST dataset in the original IDX format.
+You'll need to get a copy of the MNIST dataset in libSVM format.

 It's Java, so first we load in the necessary Tribuo jars.
 Here we're using the classification experiments jar, along with the json interop jar to read and write the provenance information.